Learn how to start a travel blog and how to make money online…

 My objective is to make enough money to be able to buy a large chunk of land somewhere and disappear forever.
 To unplug from social media and to travel without a phone or laptop.
 This is my goal.
 I’ll be blogging about the journey over at ditch your desk.

-It’s a marathon, not a sprint.
+But remember, if you want to start a travel blog you have to understand it’s a marathon, not a sprint.
 Produce great content and keep plugging away and you will, eventually, get to where you want to be.

 PS – To get tips and tricks on how to ditch your desk, hit the road and earn an online income, sign up to the newsletter!

-FAQs on How To Start A Travel Blog
+FAQs on Starting Your First Travel Blog

 A) Can I really make money blogging?